Biotechnology is a rapidly expanding field with applications in several major industries, including health care, agriculture and environmental.

 - The national average annual salary for a biotechnology professional working in Montana is $49,500, according to Biotechnology Innovation Organization.

-- FVCC’s biotechnology program is a great match for students holding B.S. or B.A. degrees who are updating their skills, changing careers or preparing to enter graduate school.
+- Biotechnology is a great match for students holding B.S. or B.A. degrees who are interested in updating their skills, changing careers or preparing to enter graduate school.

 Attributes of Successful Biotechnology Students